 Tip: Common Indexes.
-The most common indexes to which the interest on adjustable-rate mortgages is pegged are the 1-Year Constant Maturity Treasury Index, The Cost of Funds Index, and the London Interbank Offered Rate Index.
+The most common indexes to which the interest on adjustable-rate mortgages is pegged are the 1-Year Constant Maturity Treasury Index, the 12-month Treasury average, the Cost of Funds Index, and the London Interbank Offered Rate Index.

 Buying a home is the single largest financial commitment most people ever make.
 And sorting through mortgages involves a lot of critical choices.
 One of these is choosing between a fixed- or variable-interest-rate mortgage.